-\paragraph{The source of the different intensification in models and reanalyses}~\\Next, we examine three possible sources of the larger intensification of mid-latitude storms in reanalyses, relative to climate models.
-First, the size of the CMIP6 ensemble analyzed here (i.e., 16 model trends) might not be large enough to capture the trends in reanalyses, i.e., the 16 model trends might not capture the internal variability of 40-year trends.
-To evaluate the internal variability in 40-year EKE and $v'm'$ trends we calculate two standard deviations of all 40-year trends from the pre-industrial control runs (total of 1961 and 1361 EKE and $v'm'$ trends, respectively), and center it around the multi-model mean 1979-2018 trend (red error-bars on top of gray bars in Fig.~\ref{fig:trends}a and \ref{fig:trends}c).
-While increasing the ensemble size does increase the range of CMIP6 EKE trends (compare red bars and black dots), even with a significantly larger ensemble size CMIP6 models still do not capture the recent trends in reanalyses.
-Thus, the size of the CMIP6 ensemble is not likely to explain the smaller trends in models, relative to reanalyses.
+\paragraph{The source of the models-reanalyses discrepancy}~\\Next, we examine three possible sources of the larger intensification of mid-latitude storm tracks in reanalyses, relative to models.
+First, the evolution of EKE and $v'm'$ in reanalyses is affected by both their response to external forcings and their internal variability\cite{Hawkins2009,Deser2012,Deser2012a,Thompson2015}.
+We thus start by examining whether the size of the CMIP6 ensemble analyzed here (i.e., 16 model trends) might not be large enough to capture the internal variability of 40-year trends, and thus also the trends in reanalyses (i.e., whether internal variability is mostly responsible for the strong trends in reanalyses).
+To evaluate the internal variability in 40-year EKE and $v'm'$ trends we calculate two standard deviations of all 40-year trends from the pre-industrial control runs\cite{Thompson2015} (total of 1961 and 1361 EKE and $v'm'$ trends, respectively), and center it around the multi-model mean 1979-2018 trend (red error bars on top of gray bars in Fig.~\ref{fig:trends}a and \ref{fig:trends}c).
+While increasing the ensemble size does increase the range of CMIP6 EKE trends (compare red bars and black dots), even with a significantly larger ensemble size CMIP6 models still do not capture the recent trends in reanalyses (the overlap between the uncertainty in reanalyses $v'm'$ trends and the variability in the model trends suggests that internal variability could reduce, but not explain, the models' $v'm'$ bias\cite{Deser2012a,Thompson2015}; compare black and red error bars).
+Similarly, increasing the CMIP6 ensemble size by pooling together all 40-year trends over the 1969-2028 period (total of 320 trends), or examining the 1979-2018 trends using the Community Earth System Model (CESM) 40-member ensemble\cite{Kay2015}, where the spread across its members represents the internal variability (Methods), yields in similar results of smaller trends in models, relative to reanalyses (Supplementary Figs.~5-6).
+Thus, from the above analyses we conclude that the size of the CMIP6 ensemble is not likely to explain the smaller trends in models, relative to reanalyses.